Andarooo/3WaySplit/readme.md

 This bit should be pretty straightforward if you've done some 3d printing before.

-There are 3 sets of parts the plates, the enclosures and the feet.
+There are 3 sets of parts; the plates, the enclosures and the feet.
 I would recommend printing the plates first to get an idea of how well your printer will handle it and if it will fit the build.
 The right side is the largest so if you can print the right enclosure you'll be g.

 The case STLs are made up of a top and bottom piece, I'll leave that to you to work out on the slicer.
 They attach together later using the m3 screws and inserts.